Leave Policy in the Philippines – An Overview

 -

-Consult HR: If unclear, discuss with your Human Resources department about available leave options.
+Consult HR: If unclear, discuss available leave options with your Human Resources department.

 -